d-markey/squadron/README.md

 It can be optimized in various ways:

-* using `Int32List` and other typed data: under the hood, Squadron converters works with the underlying `ByteBuffer` which guarantees type-safety and hopefully comes with efficient cloning.
+* using `Int32List` and other typed data: use `TypedDataMarshaler<T>` in combination with Squadron's converter when necessary (eg: when the typed data is nullable or wrapped in a map/list). `TypedDataMarshaler<T>` works with the underlying `ByteBuffer` and guarantees type-safety; it is hoped that `ByteBuffer` comes with efficient cloning.

 * alternatively, it is possible to assign the ambiant converter `Squadron.converter` with a specialized/optimized converter.
 Squadron provides two additional converters that could be useful: